flaab/picara-php-framework/README.md

 </VirtualHost>

 ```
+### Secure your deployment
+- Delete the phpinfo.php file located at htdocs/webroot/phpinfo.php
+- Delete or rename the PhpLiteAdmin folder located at htdocs/webroot/phpliteadmin
+- Add a route to hide/rename your Admin Site URL at app/config/routes.yml

 ### Test your deployment
-1. Switch to the development environment to test your application in the new server.
+Switch to the development environment to test your application in the new server.
 ```
 php scripts/picara environment change development
 ```
+### Go public

-2. finally, switch to the production environment before going public.
+Finally, switch to the production environment before going public.
 ```
 php scripts/picara environment change production
 ```

-## Built With
+## Vendors and libraries used
 * [ADODB](https://github.com/ADOdb/ADOdb) - PHP Database Abstraction Layer
 * [PHPMailer](https://github.com/PHPMailer/PHPMailer) - PHP Email Client
 * [PhpLiteAdmin](https://www.phpliteadmin.org/) - PHP Admin tool to manage SQLite databases

+These vendor libraries are included in this repository and shipped with the framework.

 ## Authors
 **Arturo Lopez Perez** - Main and sole developer (so far).